Arpit7986/Catalog/README.md

 Decoded points: [ [ 1, 4 ], [ 2, 7 ], [ 3, 12 ], [ 6, 39 ] ]
 The secret (constant term c) is: 13
+Contributing
+If you'd like to contribute to this project, please feel free to submit a pull request or open an issue for any enhancements or bug fixes.